nesbyte/loadr/README.md

 # loadr
-*Currently in development, API can still change slightly*

 loadr is a library which extends the functionality of the standard html/template functionality by providing:
 1. *Compile time type safety* through the use of generics